WOLFRAM LANGUAGE TUTORIAL

 The fact that the pattern is evaluated means that it matches the expression given.

-The right-hand side of the
+hand side of the

 condition is not evaluated until it is used during pattern matching.